H-HOPE/Use-Case-Studies/README.md

 **H-HOPE Harvester Theoretical Energy Production Estimation**

-The power output was calculated based on water velocity.
 Energy production was estimated using a one-dimensional CFD model developed by the University of Padova.
-The harvester cylinder diameter was set to 61 mm and a length was 1 m.
-Input data consisted of average water speed measurements collected at one-minute intervals during 2021 and 2022.
+The harvester cylinder diameter was set to 61 mm and a length of the harvester was set to 1 m.
+The harvester theoretical power output was calculated based on water velocity measurements collected at one-minute intervals during 2021 and 2022.

-Using the site’s cross-sectional profile and the recorded flow data, we determined the average one-minute water velocity at the proposed harvester installation location.

 **For 2021, energy production was estimated at 79.45 kWh and for 2022, at 78.12 kWh.**